 So, what can it do?

-The new tool gives more visitor-centric measurement, instead of measurements that were often fragmented across devices or by platforms.
+The new tool gives more visitor-centric measurement instead of measurements that were often fragmented across devices or by platforms.
 The way we are told it does this, is through the use of 'multiple identity spaces’.
-In essence what this means, is that it uses both marketer-provided and Google ids from users opted into ads, to give you a more complete view of visitor interaction with your website.
+In essence, what this means, is that it uses both marketer-provided and Google ids from users opted into ads, to give a more complete view of visitor interaction with your website.
 Another welcome change is that Google has modernised the reporting, so you can much more easily find marketing insights based on the part of the customer journey you’re interested in.
-For example, you can see what channels are driving new visitors in the user acquisition report, then use the engagement and retention reports to understand the actions they take, and whether they stick around, after converting.
+For example, you can see what channels are driving new visitors in the user acquisition report, then use the engagement and retention reports to understand the actions they take, and whether they stick around after converting.
 You can see an example screenshot below (also click on the link to see an animated walk-though from Google - please be patient it will load in a new tab).